tpoisot/tpoisot.github.io/papers.md

 summary: papers
 ---

-# Papers submitted
+# Papers submitted and in revision

 **Timothée Poisot**, Michal Stanko, Dana Miklisova & Serge Mored.
 Life-history traits and the structure of host-parasite networks.
-Submitted to *Journal of Animal Ecology*
+In revision.

 **Timothée Poisot**, Manon Lounnas & Michael E Hochberg.
 The structure of natural bacteria-phage bipartite networks favours the maintenance of diversity.
-Under review at *The ISME Journal*
+Under review at *The ISME Journal*.

 **Timothée Poisot**, James D Bever, Peter H Thrall & Michael E Hochberg.
 When protection is not enough - emergence and persistence of protective mutualists in pathogenic communities.
-Submitted to *The American Naturalist*
+Submitted to *The American Naturalist*.

 **Timothée Poisot**, Sonia Kéfi, Serge Morand, Michal Stanko, Pablo A Marquet & Michael E Hochberg.
 Patterns of co-occurrence between specialists and generalists in natural communities.
-Under review at *The American Naturalist*
+Under review at *The American Naturalist*.

 # Papers accepted or in press